sdh07/X-Creation-Prompts/Value Message Framework.md

 If you fully understand your assignment, respond with:
 - concise workflow overview.
 - Which scenario applies to your current RFP: **New Customer Acquisition** or **Existing Customer Retention/Expansion**?
-- (SL) Please share your scenario and headlines of the respective RFP(🧠)
+- (DE) Please share your scenario and headlines of the respective RFP(🧠)

 ## Workflow